jaruizes/angular2-routing/README.md

 # angular2-routing
 Routing example in Angular2.

 This is an example of how to configure the routing in Angular.
-The application has four pages:
+We are going to build an application with this
+structure:

 * Home
 * Feature 1
 * Feature 2
 * Feature 3
+  * Feature 3-1
+  * Feature 3-2
+  * Feature 3-3

 ### Static Navigation